Joe Maller.com

 Other references to this problem:

-postmortem: We eventually gave up on the printer.
+postmortem: After little more than a year, we eventually just gave up on the printer.
 Software bugs ended up being a small issue compared to internal ink spray, clogs, streaks and general malfeasance.
-It was replaced with an Epson 3800 which has been flawless for the past 6 months.
+The HP 9180 was replaced with an Epson 3800 which has been flawless for the past 6 months.
 I think I heard our ten year old HP 8000 LaserJet laughing as the still-too-new inkjet was escorted from the building.

 Switching to Git